lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** Variable
 **Requirements:** Max Resolve 11+, Trained in Faith

 Before casting any spell using your faith skill, you may choose to request assistance from the divine in casting that spell.
-If you do, that spell is cast with +1 to the spellcasting roll.
-If that spell was provided to you as a bonus spell from your specialization, it gets +2 and with half the mana cost (rounded up).
+If you do, that spell has its difficulty reduced by 1.
+If that spell was provided to you as a bonus spell from your specialization, it reduced by 2 instead and with half the mana cost (rounded up).
 If the use of that spell directly contradicts the ideologies of your specialization (as determined by the game master), the spell automatically fails and you still spend your use of this ability.

 This ability can be used a number of times based on its advancement.